CDL-Quantum/Hackathon2021/TheSpinDoctors/Business_Application.md

 ## The Unit Commitment problem

 The UT problem pertains to the most challenging class known as NP hard, i.e. we know for sure they can not be solved in polynomial time.
-The UC problem is generally
+It is generally
 formulated as a large-scale mixed integer nonlinear problem and solving it is very difficult due to the nonlinear cost function and the combinatorial nature of set of feasible solutions.
 Many methods have been proposed in the last decades,  among them heuristic solutions, neural networks, dynamic programming, simulated annealing, to name a few.
 Some of them might achieve suboptimal solutions,  others may have a slow convergence or a large processing time.
-UT has been targeted using a quantum annealer and randomly generated instances in ref
+UT has been targeted using a quantum annealer and randomly generated instances in
-[ref] https://www.sciencedirect.com/science/article/abs/pii/S0360544219308254 but current limitations of the quantum hardware result in a poor solution for large grids compared to the classical Gurobi solver.
-A hybrid quantum approach however like the one proposed here, has been proved to give good results for other large-scale mixed-integer programming problems like UT [ref] https://www.sciencedirect.com/science/article/pii/S0098135419307665?casa_token=L41zk8TU[…]hqIHnk9PV3caOSi9TVwQEeONodfuEP4C60SAGp76jm5XPl_cYgIGiRBPh8.
+[ref](https://www.sciencedirect.com/science/article/abs/pii/S0360544219308254) but current limitations of the quantum hardware result in a poor solution for large grids compared to the classical Gurobi solver.
+A hybrid quantum approach however like the one proposed here, has been proved to give good results for other large-scale mixed-integer programming problems like UT [ref](https://www.sciencedirect.com/science/article/pii/S0098135419307665?casa_token=L41zk8TU[…]hqIHnk9PV3caOSi9TVwQEeONodfuEP4C60SAGp76jm5XPl_cYgIGiRBPh8).